mecha-cms/genome/README.md

  - Unlimited page children.
  - Unlimited page fields.
  - Extensible as hell.
- - Create unique design for each blog post by adding special CSS and JavaScript files using the art plugin.
+ - Create unique design for each blog post by adding special CSS and JavaScript files using the art extension.
  - Built-in commenting system using the comment extension.
  - Almost everything are optional.
  - RSS and Sitemap using the feed extension.